541n7215/Fire_HD8_2017_Root_Dev/Inactive/INACTIVE.md

-Exploits that are not currently under development are here.
+Exploits that are not currently under active development are here.